hashicorp/consul/website/source/api/index.html.md

 Some listing endpoints support passing a filter expression to be executed on the data prior to sending back a response.
 For those endpoints a `filter` query parameter can be used to pass the expression to Consul.
+Only one level of container is filtered.
+This is usually the outermost list of a response but in some cases such the [`/catalog/node/:node`](api/catalog.html#list-services-for-node) endpoint the filtering is performed on a container embedded the results.

 ### Syntax